make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

     since $(+3)^2$
     and $(-3)^2$
     are both equal to $9$.
-  - So the rotation is like the $9$, and the roots $+3$ and $-3$ are like the quaternions that represent it.
+  - So the $9$ is like the rotation, and the roots $+3$ and $-3$ are like the quaternions that represent it.
-- We need to be aware of some things before we even attempt to implement Slerp:
+- We need to be aware of some things before we can implement Slerp:
   1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative.